 Iquitos: urban life in the jungle

 Iquitos is the captial of Loreto.
-It cannot be reached by road and the planes only fly to a few destinations in Chile.
+It cannot be reached by road and the planes only fly to a few destinations in Peru.
 Boats offer more local destinations.

 Exotic foods and jungle goods abound in Iquitos.
 Suri is one of the more striking dishes you will find.
 It consists of worms that grow on palm trees and are prepared fried, roasted or anticucho.
 They are placed on sticks and served with some garnish.
 Although the first impression can be disgusting, it is a very rich dish.
 If you do not want to risk it so much you can eat any variety of fish, although there is one very special: the Patarashca, which is served wrapped in banana leaf, it is seasoned well and can be roasted or baked.